yabwe/medium-editor/README.md

 ## Extra buttons

 Medium Editor, by default, will show only the buttons listed above to avoid a huge toolbar.
-There are a couple of extra buttons you can use:
+There are a few extra buttons you can use:

 * __superscript__
 * __subscript__
 * __strikethrough__
+* __fontsize__
 * __unorderedlist__
 * __orderedlist__
 * __pre__